Security Advisories /

 These mitigations reduce the risk posed by this vulnerability by forcing an attacker to have credentials to the vulnerable system.
 The only way to prevent exploitation is by installing the patch.

-For more information or assistance in assuring your systems are not vulnerable, please contact your ATS Client Manager or the helpdesk at 703-876-2653 or helpdesk@networkATS.com.
+For more information or assistance in assuring your systems are not vulnerable, please contact your ATS Client Manager or the helpdesk at 703-876-2653 or [email protected].